 But Supercell upped the ante for the Clash Royale League, which featured more than $1 million in prizes for players around the globe.
 Rather than competing individually, players in the CRL have to work together as part of a team.
 Many of the current pro players (including Sergio Ramos) were already signed to various gaming orgs before the announcement, but all CRL teams must consist of four to six players.

 The inaugural season of the Clash Royale League featured more than $1 million in prizes

 In order to find more players to fill out the Clash Royale League rosters, Supercell launched the Clash Royale League Challenge mid-March 2018.
 In it, players had to win 20 matches against the best players in the world, as well as meet some other qualifications like age, maturity, and ability to travel.
 This challenge was repeated in 2019, with exactly the same format and goal.
 Winners of the second round had the chance to participate in the World Cyber Games Festival in China, as well.

 More than 6,700 players managed to overcome the first round of the challenge, and although not all of them found a team, they represented a large base from which teams could draft players for the league.
 In the first season of the Clash Royale League there were a total of five regions: China, (the rest of) Asia, North America, Latin America, and Europe.
 Each region featured eight teams.

 Clash Royale League format

 Two teams of three face off in three to five sets of games.
 The first team to take three sets wins.
-In each set, both sides get to ban a single card.
+In 2v2 matches, each team is granted a single ban.